jonathonheddings/Breaking_The_Shift_Cypher/README.md

         tot_list.append(abs(total - 0.065))
         total = 0

-    # Find the position of the minimum balue.
+    # Find the position of the minimum value.
     minimum = min(tot_list)
     for i in range(0,26):
         if (tot_list[i] == minimum):